abinit/abinit/doc/tutorial/eph4mob.md

 We will therefore need the wavefunctions on this dense mesh.
 -->
 Note that in this tutorial, a single dense $\kk$-mesh is used.
-However, the mobility strongly depends on this mesh and a convergence study should be performed by increasing the $\kk$-mesh density, as well as the $\qq$-mesh used for the integration of the imaginary part of the self-energy.
+However, the mobility strongly depends on the BZ sampling and a convergence study should be performed by increasing the $\kk$-mesh density, as well as the $\qq$-mesh.
 This study is explained later and left to the user as excercise.
-It should be clear even that systems with small effective masses (e.g GaAs) require denser homogeneous $\kk$-meshes and are more difficult to converge.
+It should be clear that systems with small effective masses (e.g GaAs) require denser homogeneous $\kk$-meshes to sample the pockets and that results are more difficult to converge.

 The computation of the dense WFK file is similar to a NSCF band structure computation.
-The main difference is that we need wavefunctions on a $\kk$-mesh instead of a $\kk$-path because these wavevectors will be used to evaluate integrals in the BZ.
+The main difference is that we need wavefunctions on a $\kk$-mesh instead of a $\kk$-path because these wavevectors are used to evaluate integrals in the BZ.

 The file *\$ABI_TUTORESPFN/Input/teph4mob_4.in* is an example of such computation.